-There are many ways to effectively heal a tattoo.
 Depending on the placement and size of your tattoo our recommendations will vary.
-Your tattoo artist will give you verbal instructions at the time of your appointment, this is here for review purposes.
+Your tattoo artist will recommend the method best for your needs during your appointment.

-If you have any further questions do not hesitate to email your artist at
+If you have any further questions email us at email@example.com

 Second Skin Method

 At the time of your appointment your artist will place a piece of second skin on your tattoo.
-In many cases it is necessary to change the second skin bandage within 48 hours.
-We will let you know if your tattoo may require this at your appointment.
-Second Skin products can be purchased at many pharmacies and most medical supply stores or we offer additional changes in studio at a charge based on size of rewrap.
+In many cases it is necessary to change the second skin bandage within 24-48 hours.
+We will let you know if your tattoo may require this at your appointment and give you enough to change at home.
+Second Skin products can be purchased at many pharmacies and most medical supply stores.
+We offer bandage changes in studio; cost varies based on size of rewrap.

 Fluid build up under the dressing is normal and to be expected, it will not damage your tattoo.
 If you notice air bubbles do not pop or try to remove.
-Some tattoos will weep more than others based on varying factors, it is
+Some tattoos will weep more than others based on varying factors.

-If you develop a reaction you should remove the film, you can discuss the cause with your artist in future appointments to determine if you should discontinue use and refer to our manual method of aftercare.
+If you develop a reaction contact your artist.
+You may need to remove the film to prevent further irritation and continue the remainder of your heal with the manual method.
 It is normal for healing tattoos to have redness, swelling, minor irritation and itching as the healing progresses.
 Removing film will not reduce these symptoms.
 An ice pack used in short intervals or applying pressure may relieve discomfort.

 Avoid hot showers, extended exposure to heat from clothing or exercise.
 Heat may weaken the adhesive and cause premature lifting, as well as, a potential heat rash if continually affected.